akpi816218/lightblue-repl/README.md

 Hey there, fellow developer!

-You're welcome to mod this game, but here's a few things you should know:
+You're welcome to modify this game, but here's a few things you should know:

 - The levels are stored in an array called `GAME_LEVELS` in `levels.js`.
 The elements are as follows:
 - `o`: coin